mulesoft-assets/template-sfdc2sieb-order-bidirectional-sync/README.md

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
 All of them deal with the preparations in both, that must be made in order for all to run smoothly. **Failling to do so could lead to unexpected behavior of the template.**
++ Add text custom field SiebelOrder__c to Order object.
+This will store Siebel Order Header Id, which is then used to find the matching existing order in Siebel.
++ Add text custom field SiebelExternalId__c to Product2 object.
+And fill it with appropriate value of matching Product Id from Siebel.
+There should be 1 to 1 relation between Products in Salesforce and Siebel.